 Continue reading “Review: The Last Time I Lied by Riley Sager”

 Summer officially started last week!
 Do you feel it – the unbearable heat?
 Do you hear it – the sound of mosquitos eating me alive.
-Aw, summer.
+Awww, summer.

-The stepkid – hereby referred to as “15” for the purposes of my blog – had her last exam and is leaving on Saturday for an extended visitation with Crazy Pants, the bio-mom.
+The stepkid – hereby referred to as “15” for the purposes of my blog – had his last exam and is leaving on Saturday for an extended visitation with Crazy Pants, the bio-mom.

 …and to me that means FREEDOM!